MrBenA/mrbena/README.md

 I'm currently working on an analysis dashboard for Fantasy Premier League (FPL), in the hope I can make much better informed decisions than i have been! 😄

-Do reach out if can assist you with anything?
+Do reach out if I can assist you with anything?

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=mrbena.mrbena&left_color=green&right_color=red)